uf0/object-detection/readme.md

     node images-cropping.js
     ```

-4. You can find the resutls in the generated `output` folder
+4. You can find the results in the generated `output` folder